Fred-org/FRED-docs/source/Control/Delivery Manager.rst

         restore: 3

 .. index::  !
-Beam delivery
+Beam delivery, deliver:

 Beam delivery
 --------------------------------

 The delivery of the beam into the prepared setup can be managed at two levels.
 We can deliver a single field, i.e. all the pencil beams belonging to that field.
 We can also deliver pencil beam by pencil beam, changing eventually the setup from one pencil beam to the next one.
-The **deliver** directive defines which fields of pencil beam will be delivered.
+The **deliver:** directive defines which fields of pencil beam will be delivered.
 This directive comes with various syntax:

 - deliver all defined fields (this is the default, if no *deliver:* directives are present)